Last Updated on 3rd May 2023 by Sophie Nadeau

 Picture perfect and simply magical: no guide to the best islands in Europe would be complete without a nod towards Santorini.
 One of the most famous Greek islands, the island is best-known for its breathtaking sunsets, pastel-hued homes, and sandy volcanic beaches.

 Truth be told, as well as being a sought after destination in of its own right, Santorini also happens to be one of the top places to visit for Europe island hopping thanks to its proximity with other islands in the Aegean sea.
+For more inspiration, check out our suggestions for spending three days in Santorini.

 Truth be told, Malta is one of the best European islands.
 Malta is an island nation which is formed of several islands (the three largest are Malta, Gozo and Comino and these are the only islands which are inhabited).